aws-samples/aws-nitro-enclaves-workshop/workshop/content/getting-started/prerequisites.en.md

 ---

-You will be using AWS Cloud9 IDE as development environment to streamline the process.
-Now that you have it created, we can proceed to install the prerequisites we'll use throughout the workshop.
+You will be using AWS Cloud9 IDE as a development environment to streamline the process.
+Now that you have it created, we can install the prerequisites we'll use throughout the workshop.
 These prerequisites will include:

 * [Disable AWS managed temporary credentials](#disable-aws-managed-temporary-credentials)
 * [Install and configure Nitro Enclaves CLI and tools](#install-and-configure-nitro-enclaves-cli-and-tools)